 Ok, so what do I do now?
-Just a reminder, if someone wants to steal your car he or she can usually find a way to do it.
+Just a reminder, if someone wants to steal your car, he or she can usually find a way to do it.
 What you have to do is make it harder for him to steal so he or she will go on to the next person’s car, which may be more vulnerable than yours may.

-Nevertheless, for now, go to your car dealer, the one for your type vehicle.
+Nevertheless, for now, go to your car dealer, the one for your type of vehicle.
 They can get you a new set of keys and have you driving off in no time.
 You have two basic choices; either get a new set of keys with new chips that have to be re-sequenced with your car’s computer, or get both the keys and new barrels as well.
-Barrels are the part of the locking mechanism, where you insert your key.
+Barrels are part of the locking mechanism, where you insert your key.
 Be prepared, because this can be quite expensive.

-Car manufacturer’s and insurance companies have worked hard to create ways to prevent cars from being stolen.
+Car manufacturers and insurance companies have worked hard to create ways to prevent cars from being stolen.
 One tally indicates the annual cost of insurance claims for stolen vehicles in the USA alone has climbed to 14 Billion dollars.

 The latest technology for vehicles is a product of the computer age.
 Almost all cars today are equipped with onboard computers.
 These computers perform a myriad of tasks allowing them to enhance your car’s performance and fuel economy.

-At the time of manufacture, each set of keys is equipped with a chip containing a numerical code, up to 32 characters long.
-This allows billions of possible numeric combinations so your set of keys has its own unique identity for your vehicle alone.
+At the time of manufacture, each set of keys is equipped with a chip containing a numerical code up to 32 characters long.
+This allows billions of possible numeric combinations, so your set of keys has its own unique identity for your vehicle alone.

-When you insert your key into the car’s ignition slot, and turn the key to the on position, a signal goes out to the chip in your unique key(s) and “pings” the chip.
+When you insert your key into the car’s ignition slot and turn the key to the on position, a signal goes out to the chip in your unique key(s) and “pings” the chip.
 The computer receives a signal back that tells it this is the correct set of keys that should be allowed to start and drive this vehicle.
-Once this has occurred, your car’s engine will start and you are on your way.
+Once this has occurred, your car’s engine will start, and you are on your way.
 Electronically, this happens almost instantaneously, so you are unaware of the matching sequence that is taking place.